 An employee does not receive pay for sick leave upon separation from University employment.

-An employee who separates from the University and is rehired into a position eligible for sick leave within 12 months from the date of separation will have all unused sick leave from the employee’s prior service reinstated and available for use unless the sick leave balance was previously converted to UCRP service credit upon retirement.
+An employee who separates from the University and is rehired into a position eligible for sick leave within 12 months from the date of separation will have all unused sick leave from the employee’s prior service reinstated and available for use unless the sick leave balance was previously converted to UCRP service credit and/or retiree health service credit upon retirement.
 If the separation is for more than 12 months, any unused sick leave will not be reinstated.
 For purposes of this subsection only, service with the State of California (including UC Law San Francisco) and the California State University will be treated as University service.

 A PSS employee who is laid off and subsequently reemployed during the period of recall and preferential rehire status will have all accrued and unused sick leave reinstated.

-An employee who retires within four months of separating from University employment and elects monthly retirement income will have any unused sick leave converted to UCRP service credit under the terms and conditions of the UC Retirement Plan.
+An employee who retires from UCRP within four months of separating from University employment and elects monthly retirement income will have any unused sick leave converted to UCRP service credit under the terms and conditions of the UC Retirement Plan.
+Savings Choice participants who establish a retirement date and elect UC retiree health coverage will also have any unused sick leave converted to retiree health service credit under the terms and conditions of the GIRs.
 Unused sick leave is not converted to service credit in a lump sum cashout of retirement benefits.

 Leaves Related to Life Events